 - Appeals representation: If your claim is denied, our Social Security Disability attorneys handle the appeals process, representing you at hearings and preparing additional evidence.

-Call Farmer & Morris Law, PLLC for a free case consultation.
+Call Farmer & Morris Law, PLLC, for a free case consultation.

 Understanding the Appeals Process

 If the Social Security Administration (SSA) denies your claim, you have the right to appeal.
 The appeals process includes several steps, each with specific requirements and deadlines.
-Understanding these steps and deadlines is crucial to ensure your appeal is timely and effectively handled.
+Understanding these steps and deadlines is crucial to ensuring your appeal is timely and effectively handled.

 Reconsideration